 • Increase your earning potential and open doors to new opportunities

 Accredited by the Commission on Collegiate Nursing Education (CCNE), our online program delivers critical, comprehensive, and relevant healthcare training through the highest quality instruction.
-Courses like Transcultural Nursing, Theories and Issues in Professional Nursing & Health Care, Management Concepts and Organizational Theory, and Clinical Leadership I and II train students to become tomorrow’s nursing leaders.
+Courses like Transcultural Nursing, Theories and Issues in Professional Nursing &

-In addition to instilling students with invaluable knowledge and skills, our program rewards graduates with a Nurse Manager Certificate from Sigma Theta Tau Nursing Honor Society.
-Equipped with a compact license, BSN, and Nurse Manager Certificate, graduates are ready to succeed in the nursing field regardless of the state they’re in.
+In addition to building valuable knowledge and skills, our graduates can also earn an optional Nurse Manager Certificate from Sigma Theta Tau Nursing Honor Society.
+With a compact license, BSN, and Nurse Manager Certificate, graduates are ready to succeed in the nursing field regardless of the state they’re in.
+If you’d like to expand your skill set and reach your full potential, apply to UT Permian Basin’s online BSN program.

 Sources: